pikkr-old/pikkr/README.md

-# Pikkr Dynamic Library for using SIMD instructions
+# Pikkr Dynamic Library for Using SIMD Instructions